Rotator Cuff Surgery - My Experience

 - A tear caused by a recent injury

 - Chronic rotator cuff problems without any tendon tears

-For the first six weeks you wear a sling and sleeping in a recliner is easier than sleeping in a bed.
+For the first six weeks you wear a sling, and sleeping in a recliner is easier than sleeping in a bed.
 Physical therapy begins within a couple of days and is basically passive range of movement exercise.
 You are not allowed to move your arm around much as another tear would mean a second surgery.
 Believe me you do not want a second surgery as this surgery is very painful.
-The Physical Therapist works with your should to overcome the stiffness and prevent scar tissue, which can be a common problem.
+The Physical Therapist works with your shoulder to overcome the stiffness and prevent scar tissue, which can be a common problem.

 Physical Therapy After Rotator Cuff Repair Surgery

 - Prior to surgery it is a good idea to not smoke for two weeks or quit if possible.

 - Stop taking aspirin, ibuprofen or other anti-inflammatory medication

 - Ask your physician which drugs to take the day of surgery

 - Let you physician know if you consume more than two alcoholic beverages a day as this might affect anesthesia